 Ways Eggs Will Break

 Eggs can accidentally break due to thin shells, either caused by a hereditary defect or nutritional deficiency.
-If the chicken eggs are breaking due to thin shells, try putting out some oyster shell for your birds.
+If the chicken eggs are breaking due to thin shells, put out some oyster shell for your birds.

-Now we’re going to discuss other reasons why chickens will eat eggs.
+Now I’m going to list other reasons why chickens will eat eggs.

 - Not collecting eggs enough times during the day.
-If you’re experiencing egg-eating with your chickens, try collecting the eggs more often throughout the day.
+If you’re experiencing egg-eating with your chickens, collect their eggs more often throughout the day.
 The longer the eggs sit outside with the birds, the more opportunity the birds will have to peck and possibly eat them.

 - Not enough nesting boxes.
 Ideally, provide 1 nesting box per 4 hens.
 Because, if there aren’t enough boxes, the hens will crowd into the same box, and break eggs.